 Is the Dordogne safe?

 Yes, it’s one of the safest areas in France.
-Due to its lack of highly populated cities, there are little official crime statistics relating to the area of Dordogne.
+Due to its lack of highly populated cities, there are few official crime statistics relating to the area of Dordogne.

-However, one of the most recent publicly released reports from the French National Crime Statistics Agency (2015) rates the Dordogne as one of the lowest crime areas in the country.
+However, the French National Crime Statistics Agency rates the Dordogne as one of the lowest crime areas in the country.

 What’s the cost of living in the Dordogne?

-The cost of living in the Dordogne is far lower than the UK.
+The cost of living in the Dordogne is far lower than in the UK.

 According to Numbeo, consumer prices in supermarkets are lower in the UK than the French average, but the Dordogne is well below this average.
 Also, you’ll save money by shopping locally and seasonally; this is the preferred model in areas of regional France.